alex-lt-kong/bitcoin-block-parser/README.md

 * Change formatting and indentation to make the output more structured.
 * Calculate and show the hash of the current block and `Merkle root`.
 * Calculate and show the target hash from `Difficulty`.
+* Parse and show the `DER`-encoded signature.
+* Implement a standalone transaction verifier.

 ### Notes